About this tool

 Frequently Asked Questions

-Banding happens when there aren\'t enough colors for a smooth transition.
+Banding happens when there aren't enough colors for a smooth transition.
 To fix this with our css gradient troubleshooting online tips: 1.
 Add more intermediate color stops.
 2. Use a subtle CSS grain/noise overlay.
 3. Increase the brightness slightly to expand the color gamut.
+4. Switch to OKLCH color space for perceptually uniform transitions.

 Yes.
 Simply toggle the "Repeat" switch to generate repeating-linear-gradient or repeating-radial-gradient code—perfect for creating patterns like stripes or plaid backgrounds without images.